• Home

 Today with the mandate for E-logs being enforced, it has become much more difficult for carriers to force dispatch and stay within the FMCSA rules.

-However, many unscrupulous companies will still attempt it.
+However, many unscrupulous companies will still attempt it in twisted ways.

 Then, 10 hours later, they’ll try to dispatch the driver for work again, this time for the full 14 hours.